 Helping San José get ready—thoughtfully—for a clean energy future

 Building electrification is coming.
 Over the next few years, the state of California will invest billions of dollars to accelerate the adoption of electric technologies; create thousands of jobs; and make significant upgrades to modernize the electric grid to support this transition.

-San José’s draft Existing Building Electrification Plan aims to help residents, business owners, and job seekers get ready.
-The plan recommends ways for San José to:
+The Framework for Existing Building Electrification aims to help residents, business owners, and job seekers get ready.
+It recommends ways for San José to:

 - Raise awareness of the negative health and climate impacts of using gas;

 - Encourage the growth of high-quality local jobs in building electrification;